-In recent years, Iceland has become a widely popular destination to visit among travellers, so much so that I’m pretty sure anyone reading this will at least know one person who has visited Iceland and returned recommending it.
-But while everyone’s main goal is to catch the iconic Northern Lights, we know that there’s plenty more reasons you should be exploring this magnificent spectacle of a country.
-Among the bright lights of the Aurora Borealis lies a couple of hidden gems that we think are well worth exploring…
+In recent years, Iceland has become a hugely popular bucket list destination.
+So popular in fact, that I’m pretty sure anyone reading this will know at least one person who has been.
+And they all return recommending it.
+But while everyone’s main goal is usually to catch a glimpse of the magical ‘northern lights‘, we have the inside scoop!
+There’s plenty more reasons for visiting Iceland which don’t involve the bright lights of Aurora Borealis.
+Here’s a couple of hidden gems that we think are also well worth exploring.

 Skaftafell National Park

 Skaftafell National Park could easily be described as a nature lovers dream.
-It’s home to incredible mountain peaks, icy glaciers and epic landscapes that will require no filter.
-Low and behold, we also visit the park on our adventure packed Iceland tours which means you’ll be able to tick exploring Europe’s second largest National Park off your bucket list!
-Located further east of the park you will also stumble across the majestic Jokulsarlon glacier which is the perfect location to take a boat trip and go seal spotting.
+It’s home to towering mountain peaks, fairytale icy glaciers and epic landscapes which require no filter.
+Low and behold, we visit Skaftafell National Park on our adventure packed Iceland tours, meaning you’ll be able to tick exploring Europe’s second largest National Park off your bucket list!
+If you carry on a little further east, you’ll stumble across the majestic Jokulsarlon glacier which – the perfect location to take a boat trip seal spotting.